lightdash/lightdash/docs/docs/get-started/exploring-data/dashboards.md

 #### How to create a new chart

 Click "Add tile" and then "New chart" to create a new chart.
 You will be taken to the chart builder.
+Once you save the chart it will show at the bottom of your dashboard.

-These charts can't be used in other dashboards and won't be shown in the global search or in the space.
+Note: These charts can't be used in other dashboards and won't be shown in the global search or in the space.

 ![create chart screenshot](./assets/create_chart_in_dashboard.png)